-- 1. Using thousands of individuals makes it possible to have a near-perfect SIMD parallelization of the completely sequential fitness function as it is not the code of the function that is parallelized.
-However, the execution of the same sequential fitness function launched in parallel with thousands of different parameters (individuals). - 2.
-All the steps of the evolutionary algorithm can be parallelized (not only the evaluation part).
+- 1. Using thousands of individuals makes it possible to have a near-perfect SIMD parallelization of the completely sequential fitness function as it is not the code of the function that is parallelized, but the execution of the exact same sequential fitness function, launched in parallel with thousands of different parameters (individuals). - 2.
+In fact, all the steps of the evolutionary algorithm can be parallelized (not only the evaluation part).